-On the next page, in the Add a Website text box, type the domain to be proxied by Cloudflare.
-Click to continue:
+On the next page, in the Enter your site text box, type the domain to be proxied by Cloudflare.
+Click to continue.

-For additional security, you can change the setting to Full (strict) by clicking Full, and then selecting Full (strict) on the Crypto page.
+For additional security, you can change the setting to Full (strict) by clicking Full (strict) instead of Full.